 Judaism as the Culture of the Jewish People

 To us, Judaism is more than Jewish religion; Judaism is the entire cultural legacy of the Jewish people.
 Religion and tradition are central; Jewish spiritual insights and religious teachings give meaning and purpose to our lives.
 Our creativity as expressed through art, music and drama, languages and literature — and our relationship with the land of Israel, are also integral parts of Jewish culture.
 Each of these aspects provides a gateway into the Jewish experience that can enrich and inspire us in our lives today.

 Community as Cornerstone

 While deeply connected to the historical experience of the Jewish people, we find a profound sense of belonging in our contemporary communities as well.
 This connection often leads to increased ritual observance and experimentation with the ritual rhythms of Jewish life.
 We find meaning in rediscovering the richness of traditional ritual and creating new observances which respond to our contemporary communal and personal cycles.

-Participation is a vision that challenges us still.
-Our Shabbat services are lay-led.
+In accordance with our participatory approach, our Shabbat services are lay-led.
 We do a lot of singing and talking together during the service as a way to create a spiritual community that transcends the individual.

 Please join us!

 Rachel Fischbein or Jim Gebhardt – Co-Presidents

 Please use the Contact Us form to get in touch for more information, thanks!